 TwitchCon hasn't publicly released the number of visitors to the 2018 event in San Jose, but it suffered from overcrowding and was clearly popular.

-There was some confusion with the official figures for the 2019 event too, but the San Diego Union Tribune estimated 25,000 visitors per day for the three-day event.
+There was some confusion with the official figures for the 2019 event too, but the San Diego Union-Tribune estimated 25,000 visitors per day for the three-day event.
 However, later estimates placed this at 28,000.

 Like many social platforms, Twitch has run afoul of at least one government.